albill/albill.github.com/_posts/2005-04-04-free-novel-online.markdown

 ---
+author: admin
+date: '2005-04-04 23:01:30'
 layout: post
+slug: free-novel-online
+status: publish
 title: Free Novel Online
-published: true
-meta: {}

-tags:
+wordpress_id: '439'
+categories:
 - Science Fiction
-type: post
-status: publish
 ---
 <p>Richard Kadrey, who has written some good stories in the past, has released
 the full text of his new urban fantasy novel in a nice PDF.
 I&#39;m not sure of the